EENI Global Business School

 Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish India Study Doctorate in International Business in French Inde Masters Foreign Trade in Portuguese India.

-1. Credits of the Subject “Indian Economy and foreign trade”: 1 ECTS Credits
+1. Subject Credits “Indian Economy and Foreign Trade”: 1 ECTS Credits

-2. The Indian Economy has experimented substantial modifications since the economic reforms introduction in 1991 based on the liberalization, privatization, and Globalization
+2. The Indian Economy has experimented substantial modifications since the economic reforms introduction in 1991 based on liberalization, privatization, and Globalization

-3. The actual scenario of the Indian Economy is characterized by a positive growth and strong macroeconomics fundamentals, particularly with tangible progress towards the fiscal consolidation and a strong balance of payments position
+3. The actual scenario of the Indian Economy is characterized by a positive growth and strong macroeconomics fundamentals, particularly with tangible progress towards fiscal consolidation and a strong balance of payments position

-7. Currency: Indian Rupee (INR) = 100 Paise
+4. Currency: Indian Rupee (INR) = 100 Paise

 Foreign Trade (Importing, Exporting)